*Presidential Nomination Primary: Tuesday, March 3, 2020

 To qualify, you must be 16 or 17 on or before Election Day, be a U.S. citizen in good academic standing at a Minnesota high school (or home schooled), and get permission for your parents and your school.

-All election judges are required to take a specified two hour training for the President Primary Election and a two hour training for the Primary and General Elections.
+All election judges are required to attend a two hour training and a one hour training specifically for the President Primary Election.
 Head/co-head election judges are required to take an additional one hour training.
 And of course you will be paid for all time spent training.

 Election judge duties include: